-The main safety function of the RVI is to protect the core (fuel), maintain stability to receive the control rods when inserted and to provide a passage for coolant flow.
-Safety margins are part of the design and licensing requirements of an NPP to ensure the integrity of the RVI under both normal and accident conditions.
+The main safety function of the RVIs is to protect the core (fuel), maintain stability to receive the control rods when inserted and to provide a passage for coolant flow.
+Safety margins are part of the design and licensing requirements of a NPP to ensure the integrity of the RVIs under both normal and accident conditions.
 An integrity assessment is used to assess the capability of all the components (baffle plates, former and baffle bolts, core barrel, etc.) to perform the required safety function within the specified margin of safety, during the entire operating interval until the next scheduled inspection.
-The safety assessment must also include the potential of a double-ended-pipe break and the resulting blowdown forces on the RVI.
+The safety assessment must also include the potential of a double-ended-pipe break and the resulting blow down forces on the RVIs.

-8.1.5.
-Maintenance, repair and replacement
+8.1.5 Maintenance, repair and replacement

-Maintenance actions that have been used to manage ageing effects detected by inspection and monitoring methods in different components of the RVI are described in Section 7.
-Decisions on the type and timing of the maintenance actions are based on an assessment of the observed ageing effects, available decision criteria, understanding of the applicable ageing mechanism(s) and the effectiveness of available maintenance technologies.
+Maintenance actions that can be used to manage ageing effects detected by inspection and monitoring methods in different components of the RVIs are described in Section 7.
+Decisions on the type and timing of the maintenance actions are based on an assessment of the observed ageing effects, available decision criteria, and an understanding of the applicable ageing mechanism(s), and the effectiveness of available maintenance technologies.

 Maintenance actions for management of radiation embrittlement are rather limited.
 Unlike the reactor pressure vessel fuel management programmes (low leakage core) and reactor vessel annealing, irradiation embrittlement of the reactor vessel internals can only be minimized by reducing the reactor power.
-Maintenance actions for managing IASCC, IAC, or IGSCC can be either a modification of the coolant chemistry or replacement of RVI components with materials that are less susceptible to intergranular stress corrosion cracking or improved design.
-RVI components that have been determined by inspection to exhibit cracking, such as baffle plates, baffle bolts, guide tube support pins, etc. can be replaced.
-The addition of zinc to the primary coolant has the potential to minimize or prevent future stress corrosion cracking.
+Maintenance actions for managing IASCC, irradiation assisted cracking (IAC), or IGSCC can be modification of the coolant chemistry or replacement of RVI components with materials that are less susceptible to IGSCC.
+RVIs components that have been determined by inspection to exhibit cracking, such as baffle plates, baffle bolts, guide tube support pins, etc. can be replaced.

-Currently, a number of methods to mitigate SCC in PWR RVI are being studied.
-The methods currently under evaluation are the addition of zinc to the primary reactor coolant and the coating of RVI components with one of the noble metals.
-The addition of zinc to the primary coolant loop was intended to reduce the activity of the RVI as part of the ALARA program.
-However, EPRI studies have indicated that zinc additions to the primary reactor coolant could also retard SCC in nickel based alloys such as Alloy 600.
+Currently, a number of methods to mitigate SCC in PWR RVIs are being studied.
+The methods currently under evaluation are the addition of zinc to the primary reactor coolant and the coating of RVIs components with one of the noble metals.
+The addition of zinc to the primary coolant loop was intended to reduce the activity of the RVIs as part of the ALARA programme.
+However, EPRI studies indicated that zinc additions to the primary reactor coolant could also retard SCC in nickel based alloys such as alloy 600.
 There are also indications that zinc additions to the primary reactor coolant could prevent or retard SCC in austenitic stainless steel alloys.

-It has recently been reported that introducing noble metals as an alloy addition for austenitic stainless steel or as a coating to already fabricated RVI components could retard or prevent SCC.
+It has recently been reported that introducing nobles metals as an alloy addition for austenitic stainless steel or as a coating to already fabricated RVI components could retard or prevent SCC.

-Coating of the RVI components subject to wear with nickel or chromium can minimize the amount of wear.
+Coating of the RVIs components subject to wear with nickel or chromium can minimize the amount of wear.
 Due to the ingress of Co into the medium, Co-bearing materials such as Stellite should be avoided as hard-facing materials.

-8.2.
-APPLICATION GUIDANCE
+8.2 APPLICATION GUIDANCE

-The RVI ageing management programme should address both the safety and economic aspects of RVI ageing to ensure both the integrity and serviceability of RVI during the design life and any extended service life of the RVI.
+The RPV ageing management programmes should address both the safety and economic aspects of RVI ageing to ensure both the integrity and serviceability of RVIs during the design life and any extended service life of the RVIs.
 The following sections provide guidance on dealing with the relevant ageing mechanisms.

-8.2.1.
-Embrittlement
+8.2.1 Embrittlement